-Paul Galbreath is Professor of Worship and Preaching at Union Presbyterian Seminary.
-He came to the seminary in 2005 from the Office of Theology and Worship where he served as a member of the General Assembly staff for the Presbyterian Church (U.S.A.)
+Paul Galbreath is Professor of Theology at Union Presbyterian Seminary in Charlotte.
+He came to the seminary in 2005 from the Office of Theology and Worship where he served as a member of the General Assembly staff for the Presbyterian Church (U.S.A.).

 Galbreath’s first doctorate degree focused on the intersection between narrative criticism, Christology and psychological theory.
 He followed the work thesis that focused on a comparison of the narrative approaches of Paul Ricouer and Hans Frei.
 An invitation to further theological study in Germany, led him to the University of Heidelberg where he wrote a second dissertation that applied the contributions of Ludwig Wittgenstein’s language philosophy to a hermeneutic of liturgical language.